CMS-Enterprise/sbom-harbor/book/src/component-model/entities.md

 **Entities** are types that either define the data elements being observed in the Harbor problem domain, or support interaction across services, both internal and external.
 Most entities are persisted as entries in a data store.
-However, ome entities are materialized at runtime only for the purpose of executing domain logic, and are never serialized or persisted.
+However, some entities are materialized at runtime only for the purpose of executing domain logic, and are never serialized or persisted.
 Entities are typically managed by one or more **services**.